learn-co-curriculum/cssi-1.8-group-anchor-chart/README.md

 languages: html, css, git
 ---
 # Group Anchor Chart
-Directions:  Work in groups of five  to make an HTML or CSS Anchor Chart including syntax and tags for key elements Anchor charts should have a title, vocabulary terms and and brief definitions.
+Directions:  Work in groups of five  to make an Anchor Chart for one of the 4 topics below.
+Anchor charts should have a title, vocabulary terms, brief definitions and syntax where applicable.

-# HTML:
+# HTML
++ What is HTML, why is it important
-+ Structure an html page using doctype, html, head and body tags and nesting
++ Sample structure of an html page using doctype, html, head and body tags and nesting
 + h1-h6, img, a, ul, ol, li, p, div

-# CSS:
+# CSS
++ What is CSS, why is it important?
 + selection: type, class and ID
 + syntax: Property and value
 + Common properties
-+ (hexadecimal, rgba, and rgb color values)
++ Colors(hexadecimal, rgba, and rgb color values)

-# Command Line Basics
+# Command Line Basics:
++ Why is the CL important?
+How do you access it?
 + ls, pwd, cd, touch, mkdir, rm, mv

 # Git:
++ What is Git, why do we need it?
 + init, add, commit, remotes, push